Henry W. Corbett: Oregon residences

 The site on which house, garden and coachhouse stood is now the location of The Duniway Portland, a Hilton Hotel, formerly Portland Hilton Hotel Executive Tower.
 The hotel's entrance at 545 SW Taylor is almost exactly where the entrance to the coach house had been.
 The house was situated a bit further East on Taylor nearer 5th Avenue.
-The cow pasture was located on the other half of the block (at the back of the house) opposite the Pioneer Court House.
+The cow pasture was located on the other (northern) half of the block (at the back of the house) opposite the Pioneer Court House.
 The cow pasture half block is where her grandsons Henry L. Corbett, Elliott R. Corbett and Hamilton F. Corbett later built the present Pacific Building overlooking the Pioneer Court House.

 Corbett had a farm, the Highlands, that he used as a summer retreat, which he had purchased in 1885 high up on the Columbia River Gorge on the bluff with a panoramic view overlooking the river at the point where it bends somewhat northward.
 A little over ninety years before, in 1792, the river below had first been seen by a white man when it was charted by one of Captain George Vancouver's ships.
 Ten years later, this bluff had first been gazed upon by the first Americans to come overland to the West when Lewis and Clark passed by on the river below.
 And around 1812 David Thompson had been the first to map its wilderness for the Hudson's Bay Company.
 The farm gave the name to the town of Corbett, later established nearby (the house no longer stands but a gazebo and the great barn remain).
 The farm was reached by one of Corbett's rail cars after the ORNC railway had been built along the gorge.
-Visitors disembarked at the Corbett stop (before the road was built) so there was already a Corbett station of sorts when the town was incorporated.
+Visitors disembarked at the Corbett stop (before the road was built) so there was already a Corbett station of sorts when the town was founded.